manzalam-gcp/gdc-sandbox-workshop/LandingZone.md

 1. Run `./001-create-projects.py` to create your workloads Project

 2. Run `./002-apply-role-bindings.py` Create your users and apply role bindings to your project

+3. Run `./003-createharborproject.py` Create your project on the Harbor Instance

+Log into Harbor, generate a user secret

+4. Run `./004-addharborsecret.py` Create docker registry secret